sprabhu4/SP_ESG_Pred/README.md

 2. data_processing : In this notebook, we add absolute ratios as features, identify outliers, impute null data points using KNN Imputer.
 Finally, we create two versions of dataset for model training :
             1. with outliers
             2. without outliers
+3. model_training : In this notebook, we run Random forest regressor for different datasets and picking different set of features

 <b> Datasets : </b>